Omarcito/indestructibleart.com/content/posts/2014-07-15-marvel-solicits-october-2014.md

 <p class='postPublished'>{{ page.date.toDateString }}</p>
 <p class='postAuthor'>By: {{ page.author }}</p>
 <hr>
-<p>October is going to be a BIG month for us Marvel fans.
+<p>October is going to be a BIG month for us Marvel fans. </p>

 <p>Hot on the heels of the Blockbusting, Action Packed, Critically Acclaimed *Original Sin*, we find ourself already 3 issues deep into the highly anticipated *Avengers & X-Men: AXIS* cross-over.
 As exciting as that is, let's not forget that us Marvel fans are still in mourning over the loss of the Best Avenger & X-Man that ever lived, James "The Wolverine" Howlett.
 Take a moment of silence as we honor the legacy of The Wolverine in October.
-And who **IS** this mysterious, silhouetted figure making an appearance on so many Mighty Marvel Magazines???
+And who **IS** this mysterious, silhouetted figure making an appearance on so many Mighty Marvel Magazines???</p>

 <hr>